johndwells/Chosen-Selects/README.md

 Overview
 --------

-[Chosen](https://github.com/harvesthq/chosen/) is a is a Javascript library for making long, unwieldy select boxes more friendly.
+[Chosen](https://github.com/harvesthq/chosen/) is a Javascript library for making long, unwieldy select boxes more friendly.
 It transforms both single select dropdowns and multiselect boxes.
 More information and demos at [http://harvesthq.github.com/chosen/](http://harvesthq.github.com/chosen/).

 Chosen Selects is an [ExpressionEngine](http://www.expressionengine.com) fieldtype that brings Chosen to EE.
 At its core it is a simple Dropdown or Multiselect fieldtype, only the UI has been changed.